 Make Payments On Time

 Your payment history accounts for 35% of your credit score — the most heavily weighted category there is — which means it’s crucial to make timely payments each and every month in order to build a healthy credit history.

 This doesn’t just apply to credit cards: student loans, cell phone bills, and utility bills all report late and delinquent payments if you fail to pay.
 Making full, on-time payments is the fastest way to either build or trash your credit, so it’s up to you which one you want to do.
 (But it’s pretty obvious, right?)

 Carry Small Credit Card Balances (or none at all!)

-When you get a credit card to build your credit history, the ideal scenario is to charge a little bit each month, and then pay off your balance in full by the due date.
+When you get a credit card to build your credit history, the ideal scenario is to charge a little bit each month, and then pay off your balance by the due date.
 Having a credit card isn’t a license to spend frivolously; instead, it’s giving you the chance to prove yourself as a creditworthy individual.

 If you do need to carry a balance for some reason, try to keep it under 30% of your credit limit.
 So, if you’re allowed to charge up to $1,000, you wouldn’t want to have a balance of more than $300 at any given time.